AlyceBrady/ramp/application/docs/rampDocs/TableSettings.md

 table, which columns to include, the column order, and column headings.
-Getting a little fancier, the table setting can include a "footnote" for the table (although the current views display the footnote below the title, not below the table) and "footnotes" for columns (displayed as mouse-over notes).
-An example of a fairly straight-forward table setting is in settings/demo/PlacesComplete.ini.
+Getting a little fancier, the table setting can include a "footnote" for the table (although the current views display the footnote below the title as a subtitle, not below the table) and "footnotes" for columns (displayed as mouse-over notes).
+An example of a fairly straight-forward table setting is in settings/demoSettings/rampDemo/PlacesComplete.ini.

 [Note that some table setting information is for the table as a whole (title, table footnote, external links), but most describes specific